znjameswu/flutter_math/doc/design.md

 - (WIP) Breakable RenderObjects are made subclasses of RenderBox, which caused huge amount of boilerplate code and exception spots.
 But we have no choice since we need the interop between RenderBox and breakable ones.
 - A large amount of layouts are expressed by custom IntrinsicLayoutDelegate.
 This is due to the observation that most math nodes will disregard constraints during layout, and its horizontal resizing does not influence vertical layout, and vice versa.
 IntrinsicLayoutDelegate is hugely concise and efficient in this scenario.
 - Rendering of \sqrt might be slightly different.
 Due to a different style choosing scheme.
+- \cancel, \xcancel, \bcancel will render differently compared to KaTeX.
+The vertical padding will be more similar to MathJaX.

 ## Symbols and Font
 KaTeX use mode (math/text) to directly map commands depending on context into different replacement atoms + atom types + font family.
 The atom will first try to use explicit contextual font.
 If not available, it will fall back to default font provided by atom type and font family.
 (With the exception of wide chars)